peterbai/chrome-zendesk-prioritizer/readme.md

 # Zendesk Ticket Prioritizer

-Marks tickets that you have publicly answered today.
+A Chrome extension that lists a view's tickets in prioritized order.

+**Key features:**

+* Indicates which tickets have received a public response today
+* Manual starring of tickets warranting high attention
-Also sorts Zendesk tickets in the following order:
+* Multi-attribute sorting of Zendesk tickets in the following order:
   1. Starred/unstarred
   2. Answered/unanswered
   3. Priority
   4. Time since last public response

 # Install